Have you considered getting involved in property renovations?

 2. What requires Council Approval?

-- What aspects may need this e.g changes to exterior (character areas)
+- What aspects may need this e.g. changes to the exterior (character areas)

 - Internal structural changes